rapid7/javascript-style-guide/README.md

     ```javascript
     // bad
-    import * as AirbnbStyleGuide from './AirbnbStyleGuide';
+    import * as Rapid7StyleGuide from './Rapid7StyleGuide';

     // good
-    import AirbnbStyleGuide from './AirbnbStyleGuide';
+    import Rapid7StyleGuide from './Rapid7StyleGuide';
     ```

   - [10.3](#10.3) <a name='10.3'></a>And do not export directly from an import.